ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

   Default: false

 start_with_holding (bool)
   If true, start with holding position after activation.
-Otherwise, now command will be sent until the first trajectory is received.
+Otherwise, no command will be sent until the first trajectory is received.

   Default: true